nialloulton/AutoMMM/README.md

-# AutoMediaAI: An Open Source Experimental Automodeller for Marketing Mix Models
+# AutoMediaAI: An Open Source Experimental Automodeller for Feature Selection in Marketing Mix Models

 ## _by [1749.io](https://1749.io)_